adnanrahic/adnanrahic.com/content/about.md

 <h2>A word or two about me</h2>
 <hr>
 <p>
-    Currently working remote as a Developer Evangelist at a crazy successful observability SaaS based out of Brooklyn, NYC called <a href="https://sematext.com/" target="_blank">Sematext.com</a>.
-Hell bent on creating the most beautiful observability, logging, and debugging platform ever.
+    Currently a Senior Developer Advocate at the biggest Headless BI tool for building data apps called <a href="https://cube.dev/" target="_blank">Cube</a>.
 </p>
 <p>
     My passion is teaching.
 I've taught JavaScript, DevOps, and Serverless topics at various venues.
 But, one place will always be special.
 The <a href="http://www.academy387.com/lecturers/adnan-rahic" target="_blank">Academy387.com</a> in Sarajevo is where I give back to my community in Sarajevo.
 My love for teaching was channeled into creating the first online learning startup in my home city of Sarajevo called <a href="https://bookvar.co/" target="_blank">Bookvar.co</a> which is still active today.